Life is a Highway

 Monday, February 17, 2014

-Learn How to Box: Video: FOX Sports: Beyond The Glory Documentary Joe Frazier
+FOX Sports: Beyond The Glory Joe Frazier

 Joe Frazier was called Smokin' Joe Frazier, but I call him Iron Joe Frazier, even though Mike Tyson now owns that nickname, but that is exactly what Joe was.
 He came from a generation before Iron Mike.
 But Joe Frazier had that iron face, neck, head, and hands.
 He descended from sharecroppers in South Carolina and made it up to Philadelphia, where he learned how to box in the 1960s.
 He was an Olympic champion at the 1964 Summer Olympics.